nahern/essential-cardano/essential-cardano-list.md

 - [Oracles](https://github.com/nahern/essential-cardano/blob/main/essential-cardano-list.md#oracles)
 - [IOG Official Resources](https://github.com/nahern/essential-cardano/blob/main/essential-cardano-list.md#io-global-official-resources)

-Check out our [Resources page](resources.md) for a comprehensive list of Cardano resources.
+Fo a full list of our essential resources for all things Cardano-related, check out our [Resources page](resources.md) for a comprehensive list of Cardano resources.

 ## Navigate the Cardano ecosystem ##
 Welcome to the Cardano ecosystem, here is a map to help you find your way around: (March 2021)